JohnConner0815/ArduinoGpuMonitor-with-ARGB-LED-Strips/README.md

 2. Upload GPUMonitor.ino to your board
 4. You need the following files in the same folder: **ArduinoGpuMonitor.exe, System.Memory.dll, System.Numerics.Vectors.dll, System.Runtime.CompilerServices.Unsafe.dll, LibreHardwareMonitorLib.dll**
 5. Run ArduinoGpuMonitor.exe
-6. Select your Com-port, your GPU (if have more than one), refresh time (this affects the LED-strip and the response time of your buttons) and press connect
 7. Select the colour profile by pressing the Button which is connected to Pin 3
 8. The following colour profiles are available:
  > - 1 White